Herbal Skin Salve:

 - Also check ALL essential oils for their safety and age limits when using in salves that will be used on children.

-What’s the purpose of each of the herbs contained in this herbal skin salve?
+What’s the purpose of each of the herbs contained in this particular herbal skin salve?

 - Comfrey: is a MIRACULOUS wound healer.
 Traditionally known as a contact healer, relieving pain and immediately helping to grow new flesh.
 The Latin name itself translates “knitting together.”
 Comfrey should NOT be used on deep cuts or puncture woulds because it can heal the skin too quickly over the wound.